Trade Dress Infringement: Everything you Need to KnowTrademark Law ResourcesHow To Register A TrademarkTrademark Infringement

 - AP Royal Oak watch vs. Swiss Legend Trimix.
 These two watches had similar designs, particularly on the bezels, which both had six distinctive circular metal decorations.
 AP sued Swiss Legend for trade dress infringement, and the court ruled in AP's favor.
 The court ordered Swiss Legend to pay AP the $3.2 million it had made in profits prior to the trial.
 The court also awarded treble damages for a total of over $10 million and about $880,000 in attorneys' fees and expenses.

 If you need help with a trade dress infringement claim, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of attorneys to its site.
 Lawyers on UpCounsel graduated from law schools like Harvard and Yale.
-UpCounsel's attorneys also have an average of 14 years of experience, including working for or on behalf of Google, Stripe, and Twilio.
+UpCounsel's attorneys also have an average of 14 years of experience, including working for or on behalf of Google, Menlo Ventures, and Airbnb.